Fort McCoy (Wisconsin): Prisoners of war

 Health was important factor to Fort McCoy.
 They had an on-site hospital that POWs could use if they were ill and had access to prescription medicines and the camp dentist.

 They were allowed to practice religion freely.
 Japanese POWs were given a chapel which was converted to a place of worship.
-Buddhist preaching was performed daily and in order to perform them prisoners needed incense.
+Buddhist preaching was performed daily and in order to perform, the prisoners needed incense.
 They did not have incense so they asked the YMCA for it and it was granted to them.

+Education

+Dependents living in the South Post Housing are zoned to the Sparta Area School District.